 When choosing a dissertation method of data collection, there are certain elements you would need to keep in mind including the chosen topic, the established research aim and objectives, formulated research questions, and time and monetary limitations.

-With a number of data collection methods to choose from, students often get confused about which would be the most appropriate for their own research.
+With several data collection methods to choose from, students often get confused about the most appropriate for their own research.

 Primary research involves data collection directly from participants.
-This method of data collection is often chosen when the research is based on a certain area, a specific organization, or a country.
+This data collection method is often chosen when the research is based on a certain area, a specific organization, or a country.

 Interviews are face to face discussion conducted directly with the participant(s).
 The matters raised during interviews are audio/video recorded or manually written down for subsequent analysis.

-Participants are asked to fill and sign a consent form prior to conducting the interviews.
+Participants are asked to fill and sign a consent form before conducting the interviews.
 All questions asked during the interview are related to the research only.

 Participants have the complete right to remain anonymous or reveal personal details if appropriate.
 Interviews are one of the most commonly used data collection strategy for dissertation employed by researchers.

 Interviews are a flexible type of research.
 There are three types of interviews, depending on the extent to which they are structured –structured interviews, semi-structured interviews, and informal/unstructured interviews.

 Not sure whether you should use primary or secondary research for your dissertation?
 Here is an article that provides all the information you need to decide whether you should choose primary or secondary research.

 The researcher prepares a survey that consists of questions relating to the topic of research.
 These survey questions can be either open or close-ended.